TacBuild/tac-sdk/docs/sdks/tac_sdk.md

 TacSdk.create(sdkParams: SDKParams, logger?: ILogger): Promise<TacSdk>
 ```

 Creates an SDK instance.
-You can customize TON and TAC params via [`TONParams`](./../models/structs.md#tonparams-type), [`TACParams`](./../models/structs.md#tacparams-type) and optional `debug` flag.
+You can customize TON and TAC params via [`TONParams`](./../models/structs.md#tonparams-type) and [`TACParams`](./../models/structs.md#tacparams-type).
 The optional `logger` parameter allows you to provide a custom logger instance; if not provided, a no-op logger is used by default.

 ---